 “When it comes to adding features to our cameras we have two main strategies.
 (1) We carefully listen to what people are requesting on social media, Reddit, our forums and our customer support emails and (2) we brainstorm what we think will be valuable to the customer and what we ourselves would want in a product.
 IFTTT was one of our customers' top requests … so we decided to prioritize integrating with IFTTT. “

-What was your go-to-market strategy for the launching your service and Applets on IFTTT?
+What was your go-to-market strategy for the launching your service and connections on IFTTT?